Michael-Hellon/README-Generator/README.md

 ## Credits

 I completed this project myself and used MOD 9’s mini-project as a guideline for this project.
+I used several pages from MDN https://developer.mozilla.org/en-US/ as references for this project, to include the MDN async function page https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function.

 ## License

-To read more about the MIT license, click here ==> [License: MIT](https://opensource.org/licenses/MIT).
+To read more about the MIT license, please refer to the License in this repo or click here ==> [License: MIT](https://opensource.org/licenses/MIT).

 ![License](https://img.shields.io/badge/License-MIT-green.svg)